lehins/lehins.github.io/_posts/2019-08-09-personal-website-setup.md

 $ cd $USERNAME
 ```

-Git will likely ask you for your GitHub username and passowrd.
+Git will likely ask you for your GitHub username and password.
 I would recommend
 [setting up an ssh key](https://help.github.com/en/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)
 for working with your github repositories, but that is a totally separate subject and I'll let
 you figure it out on your own.

-The important part is that now ou can edit files present in the repository using your
+The important part is that now you can edit files present in the repository using your
 favorite text editor, in my case it is [`emacs`](https://www.gnu.org), but use whatever
 makes you happy.
 First place to start I'd say is a `_config.yml` file in the repo.
 Change
 the info you see fit, `commit` the change to the repo and `push` it to the remote repository: